junxit/us-congress-code/title-16/chapter-9/sec-742c.md

 Pub.
 L. 89–85, § 5, July 24, 1965, 79 Stat.
 263, provided that: “The provisions of this Act [amending this section] shall be effective July 1, 1965.
 Notwithstanding the provisions of section 4(c) of the Fish and Wildlife Act of 1956, as amended [subsec. (c) of this section], any balance remaining in the fisheries loan fund at the close of June 30, 1965, shall be available to make loans for the purposes of section 4 of said Act [this section] from July 1, 1965, to the close of June 30, 1970.”

-### Transfer of Functions

-Transfer of functions to Secretary of Commerce from Secretary of the Interior by Reorg.
-Plan No. 4 of 1970, eff.
-Oct.
-3, 1970, 35 F.R.
-15627, 84 Stat.
-2090, see note set out under section 742b of this title.

 ### Loans Under Fish and Wildlife Act of 1956

 Pub.
 L. 96–561, title II, § 221, Dec.
 22, 1980, 94 Stat.
 3295, as amended by Pub.
 L. 98–44, title I, § 103(b), July 12, 1983, 97 Stat.
 216; Pub.
 L. 98–498, title IV, § 431, Oct.
 19, 1984, 98 Stat.
 2310, provided that during the period beginning Dec.
 22, 1980, through the close of Sept.
 30, 1986, the Secretary of Commerce could make loans from the fisheries loan fund established under subsec. (c) of this section only for the purpose of assisting obligors to avoid default on obligations covering fishing vessels and to cover operating losses.

+### Executive Documents

+### Transfer of Functions

+Transfer of functions to Secretary of Commerce from Secretary of the Interior by Reorg.
+Plan No. 4 of 1970, eff.
+Oct.
+3, 1970, 35 F.R.
+15627, 84 Stat.
+2090, see note set out under section 742b of this title.